Joanna McCoy, DVM

 Dr. McCoy’s roots are in rural eastern Kentucky in the heart of Appalachia.
 As a child, she spent most of her free time roaming the hills of the family dairy farm with her brothers.
 At the age of 7, she declared that she was either going to be a veterinarian or an artist.
 Many years later, she is both.
 Dr. Mac graduated from the University of Kentucky with the very first BGS, Bachelor of General Studies, the college offered.
 Her career path detoured for two years at Virginia PolyTechnic and State University where she worked on a MS Degree in chemical engineering before heading to Auburn for a DVM degree.

 Dr. B and Dr. Mac met at Auburn while in veterinary school and were married on their graduation day.
 After graduation, both doctors worked in Baltimore as associate veterinarians before they were lured to the peace and beauty of Maryland’s Eastern Shore in 1981.
 In 1984, they opened Choptank Animal Hospital and have never looked back.
-The doctors have two dogs and two married sons, one residing in Montana the other closer to home in Virginia.
+The doctors have two married sons, one residing in Montana the other in Colorado.
 Consequently, they spend as much time as possible visiting family and grand-dogs.

 As a landscape and sporting artist, Dr. Mac paints at every opportunity.
 Dr. B is a dedicated fly fisherman and enjoys tying his own flies and woodworking.
 As he plies his flies in streams in the east and in the west, Dr. Mac paints while keeping an eye on the fishing.
 Fortunately, trout only live in beautiful places.